xaperret/notes/Docker.md

 # DOCKER DATA STORAGE

 - Docker images
-	- Docker images are root filesystems (rootfs) for containers
+	- Docker images are root filesystems (rootfs) for conteneurs
 - What does it mean ?
-	- they do not need a kernel + modules: containers share the host kernel
+	- they do not need a kernel + modules: conteneurs share the host kernel
 	- they do not need initialization tools or scripts
 	- they should be minimal: only include an application and its dependencies
 - What are the characteristics of an image ?